Dumbarton Castle: Keepers

-The castle today
+Preservation

 Today all visible traces of the Dark-Age Alt Clut, its buildings and defences, have gone.
 Not much survives from the medieval castle: the 14th-century Portcullis Arch, the foundations of the Wallace Tower, and what may be the foundations of the White Tower.
 There is a 16th-century guard house, which includes a face which according to legend is "Fause Menteith", who betrayed William Wallace.

 Most of the existing structures were built in the 18th century, including the Governor's House, built for John Kennedy, 8th Earl of Cassilis, and fortifications which demonstrate the struggle by military engineers to adapt an intractable site to contemporary defensive needs.
 The castle is open on a daily basis during the summer season and Saturday-Wednesday in the winter.
-There are 557 steps to the summit of the White Tower Crag, which has a good view of the area.
+There are 627 steps to the summit of the White Tower Crag, which has a good view of the area.

 Dumbarton Rock is in state ownership and is legally protected by the Scottish Government as a Scheduled Ancient Monument.